AEIOU: A Unified Defense Framework against NSFW Prompts in Text-to-Image Models: Related Work

-\textbf{Defensive methods against attacks.} Existing defense methods against attacks in T2I models fall into two categories: internal and external safeguards \citep{zhang2024adversarial}.
-Internal safeguards aim to disable the model's ability to generate NSFW images by fine-tuning the model itself.
-Model editing methods \citep{li2024safegen, poppi2024safe, heng2024selective, wu2024unlearning, Qiu2024SafeTG} aim to modify the internal parameters by training.
-However, these methods typically require prolonged training periods and can impact the quality of the generated images.
-Inference guidance methods \citep{schramowski2023safe, li2024self} focus on modifying internal features during the inference stage.
-They are tuning-free and plug-in, which can be easily inserted into any model.
-However, the performance of this approach are less robust than model editing.
+Based on the knowledge of the model, existing defense methods against attacks in T2I models fall into two categories: internal and external safeguards \cite{zhang2024adversarial}.

+\textbf{Internal safeguards} aim to disable the model's ability to generate NSFW images by fine-tuning the model itself.
+They can be divided into model editing and inference guidance.
+Model editing methods \cite{gandikota2023erasing,kumari2023ablating,li2024safegen, poppi2024safe, heng2024selective, orgad2023editing, wu2024unlearning, hu2025safetext} aim to modify the internal parameters by training.
+However, these methods typically require prolonged training periods, and parameter modifications can impact the quality of the generated images.
+Moreover, most methods focus solely on safety against malicious prompts while ignoring the adversarial prompts.
+In contrast, inference guidance methods \cite{schramowski2023safe, li2024self} focus on modifying internal features during the inference stage.
+Unlike model editing methods, they are tuning-free and plug-in, which can be easily inserted into any model.
+However, these methods also fail to account for adversarial prompts, making them susceptible to targeted attacks.

-External safeguards aim to detect potential malicious samples, focusing on input prompts or output images.
-Output detection \citep{safetysd, qu2023unsafe, schramowski2022can} entails reviewing the generated images to identify NSFW samples.
+\textbf{External safeguards} aim to filter out potential malicious samples by examining intermediate variables during the generation process.
+Current detection methods focus on prompts, conditional embeddings, or generated images.
+Image-based moderation \cite{safetysd, qu2023unsafe, schramowski2022can} entails reviewing the generated images to identify NSFW samples.
 They incur significant inference costs since images must be generated before assessment.
-Input detection can be classified into prompt-based and embedding-based detection.
-Prompt-based detection \citep{NSFWtext,Detoxify} screens prompts to identify those likely to generate NSFW images.
-They are widely used by online services \citep{Midjourney, Leon}.
-Embedding-based detection \citep{yang2024guardt2i, liu2024latent} examines the conditional embeddings to filter out malicious samples.
-However, they are highly susceptible to adversarial attacks.
-In this paper, we primarily focus on input detection within external safeguards, aiming to identify potential NSFW prompts before image generation.
+Prompt-based moderation \cite{openai,AWS,Azure,NSFWtext,Detoxify} screens input prompts to identify those likely to generate NSFW images.
+Given their lower cost, they are widely used by online services like Midjourney \cite{Midjourney} and Leonardo.Ai \cite{Leon}.
+Nonetheless, these methods generally lack targeted defenses against adversarial attacks, making them susceptible to circumvention.
+Embedding-based moderation \cite{yang2024guardt2i, liu2024latent} examines the conditional embeddings to filter out malicious samples.
+While this approach offers some resistance to adversarial attacks, it relies on large-scale models for classification, resulting in high costs.
+Additionally, it also suffers from low accuracy and remains vulnerable to adaptive attacks.